 We are subject to statutory and regulatory restrictions that currently limit, and may increasingly limit, our ability to generate income and cash flow.
 Our ability to grow and harvest timber can be impacted significantly by legislation, regulations, or court rulings that restrict or stop forest practices.
 For example, events that focus media attention upon natural disasters and damage to timberlands have at various times brought increasing public attention to forestry practices.
 Similarly, certain activist groups in Oregon are likely to continue to register ballot initiatives that would eliminate clearcutting, which is the predominant harvest practice across our geographic region, propose bans on pesticides and various methods of applying pesticides, and other practices that are commonly used to promote efficient, sustainable forestry practices.
 While these initiatives have thus far failed to gain traction, such initiatives, alone or in combination, may limit the portion of our timberlands that is eligible for harvest, may make it more expensive or less efficient to harvest all or certain portions of our timberlands, or may restrict other aspects of our operations.
 Additional regulations, whether or not adopted in response to such events, may make it more difficult or expensive for us to harvest timber and may reduce the amount of harvestable timber on our properties.
 These and other restrictions on logging, planting, road building, fertilizing, managing competing vegetation, and other activities can increase the cost or reduce available inventory thereby reducing income and cash flow.
 Any such additional restrictions would likely have a similar effect on our TIM operations.
 We cannot offer assurances that we will not be alleged to have failed to comply with these regulations, or we may face a reduction in revenues or an increase in costs as a result of complying with newly adopted statutes, regulations and court or administrative decisions.
-These claims may take the form of individual or class action litigation, regulatory or enforcement proceedings, or both.
-Any such claims could result in substantial defense costs and divert management's attention from the ongoing operation of our business, and if any such claims were successful, may result in substantial damage awards, fines or civil penalties.
+These claims may take the form of individual or class action litigatio

 Environmental and other activist groups may have an adverse impact on the value of our assets or on our ability to generate revenues from our timberlands.
 In recent years we have seen an increase in activities by environmental groups, Native American tribes, and other activists in the legislative, administrative, and judicial processes that govern all aspects of our operations.
 For example, on more than one occasion, the Washington Department of Ecology applied more stringent regulatory standards to our existing environmental remediation project at Port Gamble, Washington, after soliciting or receiving input from tribal representatives.
 These revisions substantially increased the cost associated with our pre-existing remediation plans, and we cannot offer assurances that similar actions will not further protract the process or increase remediation costs.
-In an ongoing example of this activism, various citizens' and tribal groups are asserting, in their capacities as alleged trustees under the Natural Resources Damages Act, that we are liable for damages to the environmental groups have significant influence in the entitlement and zoning processes that affect our Real Estate operations.
+In an ongoing example of this activism, various citizens' and tribal groups are asserting, in their capacities as alleged trustees under the Natural Resources Damages Act, that we are liable for damages to the environment on the basis of our now largely remediated property at Port Gamble, Washington.
+Similarly, citizens' and environmental groups have significant influence in the entitlement and zoning processes that affect our Real Estate operations.
 These activities are not likely to diminish in the foreseeable future, and in some instances may have a material impact upon the revenues we can generate from our properties or upon the costs of generating those revenues.